Code-Institute-Submissions/pub_restaurant_search/TESTING.md

 I couldn't find a way how to make navigation bar both fixed (goes with scrolling, doesn't disappear), and static at the same time, so when you click on a button in mobile mode, the navbar dropdown pushes the hero image, and not goes over the image.

 Used codes from [CSS Tricks](https://css-tricks.com/books/fundamental-css-tactics/scale-typography-screen-size/) to help with font-size responsiveness.

-## Bugs to be fixed:

-WHen I click on a last photo in gallery, it pushes the Subscribe to our newsletter section further down, thus creating white space.